uwueviee/SapphireOS/README.md

 # SapphireOS
-SapphireOS - A new generation!
+SapphireOS - A shiny UNIX*